google/bottery/readme.md

 * `onEnterPlay` Plays the audio file specified.
 * `onEnterFxn` Executes the given function (but must be defined in `map.js`)

-All bots must have an `origin` state, which is the first state entered when the map is run.
+All bots must have an `origin` state, which is the first state entered when the bot starts.

 ### Exits

-Exits are desscribed by strings in the format:
+Exits are described by strings in the format:
 `[conditions] ->TARGET_NAME [actions to take when taken]`

 Syntax for actions and conditions are described below.

 If all the conditions are true then the exit becomes active.
 If there are *no* conditions, the exit is always active.

 Then there is an arrow (`->`) and a target.
-The target is either an **id of a state** or an at sign `@` that indicates the Pointer should re-enter the current state.
+The target is either an **id of a state** or an at sign `@` that indicates the pointer should re-enter the current state.

-The list of actions is in Action Syntax (see below).
+The list of actions is in **action syntax** (see below).

 ### Condition